joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/27/weather/helene-damage-stpete-beach-florida.html

 **In Less Than 20 Minutes, Eric Adams Formally Enters Legal Limbo**\
-`During his arraignment, New York’s typically lively mayor was stoic and stone faced.
+`During his arraignment, New York’s typically lively mayor was stoic and stone-faced.
 Months of legal entanglements lie ahead.`\
 https://nytimes.com/2024/09/27/nyregion/eric-adams-court-appearance.html

 **An Indicted Mayor and an Indicted Former President, and the Parallels Between**\